UMM-CSci-4611-S25/segmented-file-system-client/README.md

 *come ask* rather than just banging out a bunch of code that will just confuse us all later.

-You don't have to do things like test `DatagramSocket` or file writing.
-The Java folks are responsible for the correctness of `DatagramSocket` and we'll trust them on that.
-Testing that you're writing out the correct files is essentially handled in the `bats` tests below, so don't bother trying to do JUnit things about that.
+You don't have to do things like test `UdpSocket` or file writing.
+The Rust (and operating systems) folks are responsible for the correctness of those system calls and we'll trust them on that.
+Testing that you're writing out the correct files is essentially handled in the `bats` tests below, so don't bother writing unit tests for that.

 ### Check your work by running your client by hand